Prabhmit/DSc_Blog_post/README.md

 The following are directory and survey data file names for data files contained in the Stack Overflow Survey Results zip-folder:

 2011 Stack Overflow Survey Results -> 2011 Stack Overflow Survey Results.csv
+2011 csv file has been first converted to utf-8 codec in Notepad++.

 2012 Stack Overflow Survey Results -> 2012 Stack Overflow Survey Results.csv
+2012 csv file has been first converted to utf-8 codec in Notepad++.

 2013 Stack Overflow Survey Responses -> 2013 Stack Overflow Survey Responses.csv